Kumawatpulkit07/AI-Phishing-Email-Detector/README.md

-# 🛡️ ThreatShield AI – Unified Cyber Threat Detection System
+# 🛡️ ThreatShield AI Suite – Unified Cyber Threat Detection System

 ThreatShield AI is an intelligent cybersecurity platform designed to detect phishing and malicious content across multiple formats including **Emails, URLs, SMS, and Images**.

 Powered by **Machine Learning** and **Natural Language Processing (NLP)**, it provides real-time threat analysis to help users stay protected from evolving cyber attacks.

+## 🎯 Project Motivation

+With the increasing number of phishing attacks, it becomes difficult for users to identify malicious emails.

+This project was developed to explore how Machine Learning can be used to detect phishing content and improve cybersecurity awareness.

+It also serves as a hands-on implementation of NLP and classification algorithms.
 ---

-## 🚀 Key Features
+## 🚀 Core Functionalities

 - 🔍 **Multi-Channel Threat Detection**
   Supports Email (current), scalable to URL, SMS, and Image analysis